delendum-xyz/delendum.xyz/_posts/2022-11-22-introducing-the-fellowship-program.md

 ### Frequently Asked Questions

+#### What is the maximum length of the proposal?

+There is no maximum or minimum length as long as you articulate the problem and its solution.
+The average length we received so far is 4-6 pages.
+There are applicants who submitted over 10 pages before and were accepted.

+#### I am located outside the US now.
+Can I join the fellowship program in this case?

+You may.
+However, since most of our mentors and other fellows are based in the United States, you may need to adjust your schedule to fit theirs.

 #### What is a fellow's schedule like during the fellowship?

 *Here is an example of the weekly schedule for one of our fellows.*